 In February of 2016, the FASB issued new guidance pertaining to lease accounting.
-The primary change to our existing accounting practice resulting from the new guidance is the requirement to recognize operating leases and right-to-use assets with a term exceeding 12 months in our statements of condition rather than to recognize them off-balance sheet.
+The new guidance requires us to recognize operating leases and right-to-use assets, if any, in our statements of condition if their term exceeds 12 months.
+Currently, we recognize our operating leases off-balance sheet.
 The new guidance becomes effective January 1, 2019.
-A modified retrospective transition approach is required to be applied to leases existing at, or entered into after, the beginning of the earliest comparative period presented in the financial statements.
+A modified retrospective transition approach is required to be applied to leases existing at, or entered into after, January 1, 2018.
 We do not expect the new guidance to have a significant effect on our financial condition, results of operations, and cash flows since our existing off-balance sheet operating leases are not material.

-Recognition and Measurement of Financial Assets and Financial
+Recognition and Measurement of Financial Assets and Financial Liabilities

 In January of 2016, the FASB issued new guidance governing recognition and measurement of financial assets and financial liabilities.
 The new guidance becomes effective January 1, 2018.
-The key provisions applicable to us include, but are not limited to. the following:
+We do not expect the new guidance to have a significant effect on our financial condition, results of operations, and cash flows.
+The key provisions applicable to us are as follows:

-- The ability to elect the fair value option will continue to be permitted. - Requires recognizing the portion of the total change in fair value of a liability resulting from a change in the instrument-specific credit risk in other comprehensive income when we elect to carry that liability at fair value under the fair value option.
-We do not expect the change in fair value attributable to the instrument-specific credit risk on our consolidated obligations carried at fair value to have a material effect on our financial condition, results of operations, and cash flows; however, we will continue to monitor its potential effect.
-This is primarily because of the historically stable high debt ratings for our consolidated obligations and the fact that all FHLBs are joint and severally liable for consolidated obligation debt. - Requires separate presentation of financial assets and financial liabilities by measurement category, such as amortized cost, and form, such as securities or loans, on our statements of condition or the accompanying notes to the financial statements
+- The ability to elect the fair value option will continue to be permitted. - The portion of instrument-specific credit risk attributable to the total change in fair value of our consolidated obligations that are carried at fair value under the fair value option should be recognized in other comprehensive income.
+We will measure such instrument-specific credit risk based on our nonperformance risk.
+Specifically, our nonperformance risk includes our own credit risk and the credit risk associated with the joint and several liability of other FHLBs.
+We do not expect this requirement will have a material effect on our financial condition, results of operations, and cash flows. - The requirement to separately present financial assets and financial liabilities by measurement category, such as amortized cost, and form, such as securities or loans, on our statements of condition or the accompanying notes to the financial statements.